Vemlidy Approval History

 FDA approval of Vemlidy was supported by data from two Phase 3 studies among 1,298 treatment-naïve and treatment-experienced adult patients with chronic HBV infection who were randomly assigned and treated with either Vemlidy or Viread (tenofovir disoproxil fumarate).
 In both studies, Vemlidy proved to have efficacy similar to Viread, but with improved renal and bone laboratory safety parameters.

 Vemlidy is an oral tablet taken once daily with food.
-Vemlidy carries a boxed warning advising risks for lactic acidosis/severe hepatomegaly with steatosis and post-treatment severe acute exacerbation of hepatitis B. Common side effects include headache, abdominal pain, fatigue, cough, nausea, and back pain.
+Vemlidy carries a boxed warning to alert health care professionals and patients of the risks for lactic acidosis/severe hepatomegaly with steatosis and post-treatment severe acute exacerbation of hepatitis B. Common side effects include headache, abdominal pain, fatigue, cough, nausea, and back pain.

 Development History and FDA Approval Process for Vemlidy